-- (A) shall apply to - the processing of personal data where such data has been collected, disclosed, shared or (a) otherwise processed within the territory of India; - (b) the processing of personal data by the State, any Indian company, any citizen of India or any person or body of persons incorporated or created under Indian law; - the processing of personal data by data fiduciaries or data processors not present within (c) the territory of India, if such processing is- - (i) offering goods or services to data principals within - the territory of India; or - in connection with any activity which involves profiling of data principals within the (ii) territory of India. - (B) shall not apply to the processing of anonymised data, other than the anonymised data referred to in section 91.
+- (A) shall apply to - (a) the processing of personal data where such data has been collected, disclosed, shared or otherwise processed within the territory of India; - (b) the processing of personal data by the State, any Indian company, any citizen of India or any person or body of persons incorporated or created under Indian law; - (c) the processing of personal data by data fiduciaries or data processors not present within the territory of India, if such processing is- - (i) in connection with any business carried on in India, or any systematic activity of offering goods or services to data principals within - the territory of India; or - (ii) in connection with any activity which involves profiling of data principals within the territory of India. - (B) shall not apply to the processing of anonymised data, other than the anonymised data referred to in section 91.

-Definitions 3.
+3. Definitions